 - Contributions from individuals and community groups designated to the Green Futures Fund are matched dollar-for-dollar by a generous anonymous donor.
 Every $85 donated and matched provides another tree.

 Becoming a Green Futures planting site is an opportunity to improve your park or recreation area.
 It’s also a great way to gain exposure, introduce members from the community to your organization/site, and provide an opportunity for concerned citizens to actively participate in improving their local environment.
 Find more details and the application form by clicking the application button at the top of this page.

-If you have further questions, please contact Karen Zumach via email or at (952) 767-3886.
+If you have further questions, please contact Director of Community Forestry Karen Zumach via email or at (952) 767-3886.
 We look forward to working together for a greener Twin Cities!